 Significance of estate tax

-Settlement of estate tax is important because failure to do so means the right to sell the property to a willing buyer cannot proceed if the title of the property does not bear name of the seller (heir).
+Failure to settle estate tax means the right to sell the property to a willing buyer cannot proceed if the seller’s name does not appear in the property title.
 Estate tax rates are sometimes taken for granted until the property attracts interest from buyers.
-And by that time, heirs might be shocked to find out that a hefty interest and penalties has been imposed for unpaid taxes.
+And by that time, heirs might be shocked to find out that unpaid taxes will bear hefty interest and penalties.

 As a result, heirs are burdened with high outstanding taxes and may take out loans to bail out the properties from further tax surcharges.

 The Republic Act (RA) No. 11213 or the Tax Amnesty Act was approved by Philippine President Rodrigo Duterte on 14 February 2019.
 This amnesty applies to the estate of decedents who died on or before 31 December 2017, with or without assessments duly issued, therefore, whose estates have remained unpaid or have accrued as of 31 December 2017.

 The estate tax amnesty rate is 6% based on the decedent’s total net estate — the gross estate less allowable deductions as provided in the Tax Code or any applicable state laws — at the time of death.
 If an estate tax return was previously filed with the BIR, the estate tax of 6% would be based on the undeclared net estate.

 To provide a clearer understanding of the estate tax amnesty and how it can help current legal heirs, here’s an example:

 Juan dela Cruz died after a lengthy illness in 2001 and has his wife and two children as legal heirs.
 Since his death took place before December 31, 2017, his heirs are entitled to apply for estate amnesty tax.